lapcbws/lapcbws/README.md

 👋 Hi, my name is Seohyeon Lee.
-I'm a sophomore at Pomona Collehe studying CS and Math while exploring wide interests.
+I'm a sophomore at Pomona College studying CS and Math while exploring wide interests.

 👀 I'm attracted to CS because it's an empowering tool that helps me realize my ideas.
 I'm part of Github All In, a mentoring program for under-represented tech students that provides training for open-source projects and professional development.